codetaylor/artisan-worktables-1.12/docs/recipes/gettingstarted.md

 ## Building Recipes

-Recipes are created by calling methods on an `IRecipeBuilder` object and can be combined in various ways to achieve many unique results.
+Recipes are created by calling methods on a `RecipeBuilder` object and can be combined in various ways to achieve many unique results.

-`IRecipeBuilder` objects are retrieved by importing the `RecipeBuilder` and calling `get(String tableName)` for the desired table.
+`RecipeBuilder` objects are retrieved by importing the `RecipeBuilder` and calling `get(String tableName)` for the desired table.

 ```js
 import mods.artisanworktables.builder.RecipeBuilder;